 - You might feel a little groggy immediately after surgery, especially if you were given a medication to help you relax during the procedure.

-- You may spend some time in a recovery area, where Dr. Rosenbaum or an assistant will answer any questions and review post-surgical instructions.
+- You may spend some time in a recovery area, where Our Doctors or an assistant will answer any questions and review post-surgical instructions.
 Your follow-up appointments may be scheduled at this time as well.

 - Typically, you will not be allowed to drive for 24 hours, so someone will need to drive you home.

-- If you have not already done so prior to surgery, you should fill the prescriptions for post-operative medications Dr. Rosenbaum gave you.
+- If you have not already done so prior to surgery, you should fill the prescriptions for post-operative medications Our Doctors gave you.

 - When arriving home, you may be allowed to remove your eye shield, but you should wear it when sleeping for at least a week to prevent eye injury.